clmarr/DiaSim/README.cascade.md

 (TODO examples...)

-(TODO also used for feature preservation in movementː y(βstres) j > ɥ i(βstres) case from 13th century French from CLEF
+(TODO also used for feature preservation in movement: y(βstres) j > ɥ i(βstres) case from 13th century French from CLEF

 (TODO Surselvan example p37 for example of alpha features only input expressing "same value of round as for back" -- if round has to be back, if unround cannot be back, for it to be a valid target of the rule)